dsbos/website/content/en/docs/concepts/services-networking/service.md

 ## Defining a Service

 A Service in Kubernetes is a REST object, similar to a Pod.
-Like all of the REST objects, you can `POST` a Service definition to the API server to create a new instance.
+As with all of the REST objects, you can `POST` a Service definition to the API server to create a new instance.